Regulon, 21 pcs.

 Overdose

 Symptoms: metrorrhagia.
-Taking the drug in high doses was not accompanied by severe symptoms.
+Taking the drug in high doses was not accompanied by the appearance of severe symptoms.

-Treatment: gastric lavage in the first 2-3 hours after taking the drug in high dose is recommended.
+Treatment: in the first 2-3 hours after taking the drug in a high dose, gastric lavage is recommended.
 There is no specific antidote, treatment is symptomatic.

 ---|---|